 - Batfree Power Strap by Togvu.

 Do you want to preserve the battery life of your Apple Watch?
-You can see the time on your Apple Watch while preserving the battery life with Power Reserve.
+You can see the time on your Apple Watch while keeping the battery life with Power Reserve.
 You can press the side button of your Apple Watch to show the current time while it is in Power Reserve.

-Keep in mind that when it's in Power Reserve, your Apple Watch and iPhone won't communicate.
+Remember that when it's in Power Reserve, your Apple Watch and iPhone won't communicate.
 As such, you can't access other watch features.

 Your Apple Watch will alert you when its battery drops to 10 percent.
 It will ask you if you want to use Power Reserve.
 And when the battery gets too low, your Apple watch will automatically enter Power Reserve.
 Next time, the low battery icon will appear.